-In the 2NN trial, the proportion of patients with virologic suppression (defined as HIV RNA <50 copies/mL) was not significantly different between the efavirenz and nevirapine twice-daily arms (70% and 65.4%, respectively) [122].
-However, two deaths were attributed to nevirapine use.
-One resulted from fulminant hepatitis and one from staphylococcal sepsis as a complication of Stevens-Johnson Syndrome.
+In the 2NN trial, 70% of subjects in the efavirenz arm and 65.4% in the twice-daily nevirapine arm had virologic suppression (defined as HIV RNA <50 copies/mL) at 48 weeks.
+This difference did not reach criteria necessary to demonstrate non-inferiority of nevirapine [124].
+Two deaths were attributed to nevirapine use.
+One resulted from fulminant hepatitis and one from staphylococcal sepsis as a complication of Stevens-Johnson syndrome.

-Symptomatic, serious, and even fatal hepatic events have been observed when nevirapine was initiated in treatment-naïve patients.
+Serious hepatic events have been observed when nevirapine was initiated in treatment-naïve patients.
 These events generally occur within the first few weeks of treatment.
-In addition to elevated serum transaminases, approximately half of the patients also develop skin rash, with or without fever or flu-like symptoms.
-Women with higher CD4 counts appear to be at highest risk [128, 129].
-In a recent analysis, a 12-fold higher incidence of symptomatic hepatic events was seen in women (including pregnant women) with CD4 counts >250 cells/mm3 at the time of nevirapine initiation when compared with women with CD4 counts <250 cells/mm3 (11.0% vs. 0.9%).
-An increased risk was also seen in men with pre-nevirapine CD4 counts >400 cells/mm3 when compared with men with prenevirapine CD4 counts <400 cells/mm3 (6.3% vs. 1.2%).
+In addition to experiencing elevated serum transaminases, approximately half of the patients also develop skin rash, with or without fever or flu-like symptoms.
+Women with higher CD4 counts appear to be at highest risk [129, 130].
+A 12-fold higher incidence of symptomatic hepatic events was seen in women (including pregnant women) with CD4 counts >250 cells/mm at the time of nevirapine initiation when compared with women with CD4 counts <250 cells/mm (11.0% vs. 0.9%).
+An increased risk was also seen in men with pretreatment CD4 counts >400 cells/mm when compared with men with pretreatment CD4 counts <400 cells/mm (6.3% vs. 1.2%).
 Most of these patients had no identifiable underlying hepatic abnormalities.
-In some cases, hepatic injuries continued to progress despite discontinuation of nevirapine [128, 130].
+In some cases, hepatic injuries continued to progress despite discontinuation of nevirapine [129, 131].
 Symptomatic hepatic events have not been reported with single doses of nevirapine given to mothers or infants for prevention of perinatal HIV infection.